abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 return
 ```

-Readers should try to imagine the program call stack of the code when it runs on the [sample tree] and see how continuations are layered over continuations.
+Readers should try to imagine (or work out) the program call stack when it runs on the [sample tree] and see how continuations are layered over continuations.

 ## Defunctionalization

-Defunctionalization is replacing functions with data.
-In this context, it mean replacing the continuation lambdas with objects.
+_Defunctionalization_ is replacing functions with data.
+In this context, it means replacing the continuation lambdas with objects.
 The reason for doing Defunctionalization will become clear as we proceed.

 For Defunctionalizing the continuations, we need to find out all possible cases of continuations we have: